den1k/subgraph/README.md

 ## Comparison with MapGraph

+SubGraph builds on a fork of Stuart Sierra's [MapGraph](https://github.com/stuartsierra/mapgraph), the implementation diverged in order to add support for (r)atoms in the `pull` api.

-The `vimsical.subgraph` namespace is api-compatible with `com.stuartsierra.mapgraph`, however SubGraph extends the query syntax with support for:
+The `vimsical.subgraph` namespace is api-compatible with `com.stuartsierra.mapgraph`, however SubGraph extends the pull query syntax with support for:

 - Recursive join queries